Exposed (Kristinia DeBarge album): Composition

+The music found on Exposed is primarily R&B, as well as pop and dance.
 Lyrically, the album deals mainly with the topics of romance.
 The first track on the album, "Somebody", features DeBarge singing about how she got over her ex, and has now found someone better.
 Throughout the song, she talks of how good it feels "to be loved by somebody".
 The second track, "Future Love", features DeBarge singing of a love that will occur in the future.
 "Speak Up", the third track on the album, is a slowed down ballad that features DeBarge singing to her lover, telling him to "speak up" and tell her what his problems are.
 Throughout the song, she urges him to "speak up, because the silence is killing me".
 "Goodbye" is the fourth song on the album.
 The single sees DeBarge singing to her recently ex-boyfriend and tells him that she's over him, and has her "single girl swag".
 The song also talks of DeBarge partying with her friends and finding a new man, in an attempt to get back at him.
 "Sabotage", the fifth song on the album, strays from the topic of love that was in all of the previous tracks.
 The song deals with DeBarge's "bad side" coming out, as she struggles to be the good girl everyone wants her to be.
 The sixth song on the album, "Died In Your Eyes", features DeBarge singing about how she knows her boyfriend has lied to her.
 The song speaks of the awkward silence that follows her discovery of this event.
 Although it is not stated in the song, it is presumably about an unfaithful boyfriend.
 "Powerless" is the seventh track Exposed, and lyrically speaks of DeBarge's ex who feels he is on top of the world.
 The song speaks of DeBarge informing him that "it's about to be lights out", and she's going to "leave you powerless".
-The eighth song on the album, "Cried Me a River", plays on the phrase "Cry Me a River", that influenced songs by artist such as Justin Timberlake, amongst others.
+The eighth song on the album, "Cried Me a River", plays on the phrase "Cry Me a River", that influenced songs by artist such as Justin Timberlake, among others.
 The lyrics of the song show DeBarge singing about how she "cried me a river" and got over her ex-boyfriend.
 The ninth song to be featured on Exposed is "Doesn't Everybody Wanna Fall In Love".
 Lyrically, the song speaks of DeBarge's longing for someone to love her, and she questions "Doesn't Everybody Wanna Fall In Love?".
 "It's Gotta Be Love" is the tenth song on the album, and features DeBarge singing about the many emotions her lover makes her feel, and declares that she is in love with him.
 "Disconnect" is the final track on the album, and shows a different side of DeBarge not heard on the album.
 The song shows DeBarge singing about how much she misses her ex, and she doesn't think she can make it without him.
 The song is a turn-around of the previous tracks heard on the album, which mostly dealt with getting over a boyfriend, or being in love with someone.